Arjun-G-Ravi/skmini/README.md

 # About
-Sklearn is a popular machine-learning library (https://github.com/scikit-learn/scikit-learn) with hundreds of thousands of lines of code.` The target of this project is to make a miniaturized version of sklearn under 1000 lines of code.` This would make the library very readable for beginners.
+Sklearn is a popular machine-learning library (https://github.com/scikit-learn/scikit-learn) with hundreds of thousands of lines of code.` The target of this project is to make a miniaturized version of sklearn under 1000 lines of code.` The current purpose of the library is just to act as a 'simple library' which beginners easily approach.

 ## Sklearn-mini
  - Models